kgatman/documentation/docs/ereg/DeployingMappings.md

-# Mappings and Serialized Object Deployment
+# Mappings and Serialized Object auto Deployment

 !!! warning
+    * First start with your local instance before attempting to update the live server.
-    * Please make sure that **no one** is using the system when doing Step  1 and 2 **Removing and Creating New Container**.
+    * When configuring the live server, please make sure that **no one** is using the system when doing Step  **1** and **2** **Removing and Creating New Container**.
-    * Backup your database before doing any of these steps.
+    * **Backup live server database before doing any of these steps**.
+    * It has been noticed that some of the backup services have some technical issues and therefore you are advised to double check the file size after restarting the backup service before removing and stopping the container.
+The other option you can manually backup facility database by yourself.

 ### Our automated deployment for mappings and serialized object comprises 5 steps: